SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-*Reading single lines via table keys*
+*Reading single lines using table keys*

-Lines can be read by explicitly specifying the table keys or the alias names if available.
+Lines can be read by explicitly specifying the table keys or the alias names, if any.
 ```abap
 "Example internal table with primary and secondary key and alias names
 "Assumption: all components are of type i